 You don't need a huge, complicated twenty-five-page, double-sided, eight-point font legal document, but you should have some sort of agreement about what happens if your independent contractor can't fulfill his agreement.

 Then there's my situation where I'm co-authoring a novel.
 In our case, Xxxxx drafted what she refers to as the "What if a bus hits us" clause in our agreement.
 We negotiated ownership percentages (for both early stages of drafting and the completed work), buy-out terms should the affected writer need to withdraw from the project (including buy-out terms for after the novel goes on sale), and what terms would apply to our estate representatives.

 Considering how far along we are when I was biopsied, I could have finished my share of the writing if I had cancer before chemo brain set in, but poor Xxxxx probably would have been saddled with the majority of the editing and marketing.
 Like I said, no one wants to think about worse case scenarios, but any time you're working with another person, you need to have contengencies in place.

 This is hardly a comprehensive list of items you need to consider.
 Every writer's personal situation is different.
 It's also best that you check with your own attorney prior to signing a contract.

-In our e-mail exchange concerning my situation, Laura asked that I add the following:
+In our e-mail exchange concerning my situation, Xxxxx asked that I add the following: